-- 608.3 A1 Legal services are defined as any services for which the individual providing the services must either: - (a) Have the required legal training to practice law; or - (b) Be admitted to practice law before the courts of the jurisdiction in which such services are to be provided.

-Acting in an Advisory Role
+- Legal services are defined as any services for which the individual providing the services must either: - (a) Have the required legal training to practice law; or - (b) Be admitted to practice law before the courts of the jurisdiction in which such services are to be provided. - 608.2 A2 This subsection deals specifically with: - · Providing legal advice. - · Acting as general counsel. - Acting in an advocacy role.